AdobeDocs/experience-manager-learn.pt-BR/help/cloud-service/migration/moving-to-aem-as-a-cloud-service/content-migration/faq.md

 ---

-# Perguntas frequentes sobre migração de conteúdo as a Cloud Service do AEM
+# Perguntas frequentes sobre migração de conteúdo para o AEM as a Cloud Service

 Obtenha respostas para perguntas frequentes sobre a migração de conteúdo para o AEM as a Cloud Service.